andreyorst/fnl-http/doc/http/server.md

    field can contain the same kinds of values as above.

 Note, the files and readers are automatically closed when the connection to the client is closed.
+Readers also automatically close when exhausted.

 <!-- Generated with Fenneldoc v1.0.1